EXCLUSIVE-Teva set to win EU okay for $40.5 bln Allergan deal -sources

 Teva will gain bigger economies of scale, a crucial element in the low-margin generic drugs business, with the deal, the largest in Israel’s corporate history.

 The Commission, which is scheduled to decide on the case on Thursday, did not reply immediately to an email for comment.
-Teva declined to comment.

-Shares of Teva closed up 3 percent to $57.90 on the New York Stock Exchange, outpacing a 0.7 percent gain for the ARCA Pharmaceutical Index of large drugmakers.

-Morningstar analyst Michael Waterhouse said Allergan’s generics business ranks as one of the best in the industry and will considerably strengthen Teva’s extensive product line.

-Wells Fargo analyst David Maris said he expects the Teva-Allergan deal to be completed in April, after winning approvals from EU and U.S. regulators.

-“We see no hurdles to the deal closing as expected,” Maris said.
-Teva, which has extensive sales forces in Europe and the United States, will obtain big cost savings by having more products to sell through its existing infrastructure, he added.
+There was no immediate comment from Teva.

-The deal has triggered a warning from the American Antitrust Institute that a more concentrated generic market usually comes with higher prices.
-The think-tank also said divestments may not be enough to ensure competition in the market in a letter to the U.S. Federal Trade Commission in January.
+The deal, which requires U.S. approval, has triggered a warning from the American Antitrust Institute that a more concentrated generic market usually comes with higher prices.
+The think-tank also said divestments may not be enough to ensure competition in the market.

-Dublin-based Botox-maker Allergan in turn is slated to be acquired later this year by Pfizer Inc in a $160 billion deal, creating the world’s largest drugmaker.
-(Additional reporting by Ransdell Pierson in New York and Tova Cohen in Tel Aviv, editing by David Evans and Bernard Orr)
+Dublin-based Botox-maker Allergan in turn is to be acquired by Pfizer Inc in a $160 billion deal creating the world’s largest drugmaker.
+(Additional reporting by Tova Cohen in Tel Aviv, editing by David Evans)